infexious-dev/FluentUIEditableDetailsList/README.md

 ### Bug Fixes
 >- Reset Data now properly updates currently selected item with changes.
 >- "Filter" modal now correctly changes operators when switching between columns if the data type is the same between previous and new selected column.
 Otherwise, it will clear the current operator and force a new operator selection.
 (Example: going from "number" to "number" columns will retain the currently selected operator, but going from "number" to "string" will force user to select a new operator).
+>- "onChange" on IColumnConfig no longer causes filtered items to reset to showing all grid data.
+>- Made "Action" column buttons non-focusable so as not to set focus on them unintentially after editing cells has completed.

 ### Enhancements
 >- Updated office-ui-fabric-react version to latest.
->- "Number" input type now allows up to 2 decimals via regex.
+>- New "decimal" data type now allows up to 2 decimals via regex.
 Still strips commas and other alpha characters (except ".").
+Works same as "number" otherwise.
 >- "Filter" modal now provides a better UX by showing/disabling dropdowns based on state.
 >- "Filter" modal filter button will remain disabled until all inputs are filled to prevent null exceptions during runtime.
 >- IColumnConfig can utilise inherited "className" and "headerClassName" props correctly from IColumn when rendering in EditableGrid.